Improving Intrinsic Exploration with Language Abstractions: L-AMIGo

 \subsection{Adversarially Motivated Intrinsic Goals (AMIGo)}

 AMIGo \cite{campero2021learning} augments an RL student policy with goals generated by a teacher, which provide intrinsic reward when completed (Figure~\ref{fig:lamigo_overview}a).
-The teacher should propose intermediate goals that start simple, but grow harder to encourage an agent to explore its environment.
+The idea is that the teacher should propose intermediate goals that start simple, but grow harder to encourage an agent to explore its environment.

-\paragraph{Student.} Formally, the student $S$ is a \emph{goal-conditioned} policy parameterized as $\pi_S(a_t \mid s_t, g_t; \theta_S)$, where $g_t$ is the goal provided by the teacher, and the student receives an intrinsic reward $r^i_t$ reward of 1 if the teacher's goal at that timestep is completed.
-The student receives a goal from the teacher either at the beginning of an episode, or mid-episode, if the existing intrinsic goal has been completed.
+\paragraph{Student.} Formally, the student $S$ is a \emph{goal-conditioned} policy parameterized as $\pi_S(a_t \mid s_t, g_t; \theta_S)$, where $g_t$ is the goal provided by the teacher, and the student receives an intrinsic reward $r^i_t$ of 1 only if the teacher's goal at that timestep is completed.
+The student receives a goal from the teacher either at the beginning of an episode, or mid-episode, if the previous goal has been completed.

-\paragraph{Teacher.} Separately, AMIGo trains a \emph{teacher} policy $\pi_T(g_t \mid s_t; \theta_T)$ to propose goals to the student given its initial state.
+\paragraph{Teacher.} Separately, AMIGo trains an adversarial \emph{teacher} policy $\pi_T(g_t \mid s_0; \theta_T)$ to propose goals to the student given its initial state.
 The teacher is trained with a reward $r^T_t$ that depends on a \emph{difficulty threshold} $t^*$: the teacher is given a positive reward of $+\alpha$ for proposing goals that take the student more than $t^*$ timesteps to complete, and $-\beta$ for goals that are completed sooner, or never completed within the finite time horizon.
 To encourage proposing harder and harder goals that promote exploration, $t^*$ is increased linearly throughout training: whenever the student completes 10 goals in a row under the current difficulty threshold, it is increased by 1, up to some tunable maximum difficulty.
+Finally, to encourage intermediate goals that are aligned with the extrinsic goal, the teacher is also rewarded with the extrinsic reward when the student attains it.

 This teacher is updated separately from the student at different time intervals.
 Formally, its training data is batches of $(s_0, g_t, r^T_t)$ tuples collected from student trajectories for nonzero $r^T_t$, where $s_0$ is the initial state of the student's trajectory and $g_t$ is the goal that led to reward $r^T_t$.